mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Laying_The_Foundation/readme.md

 ```

-# Embedding Objects in JSX: You can pass JavaScript objects as content or props.
+# 13.Embedding Objects in JSX: You can pass JavaScript objects as content or props.

 ```js